ibm-cloud-docs/schematics/cli-reference.md

    ibmcloud schematics inventory create
    ```
    {: pre}
-2. You are prompted to Enter name>.
-Enter the name of an inventory, then, click Return.
+2. Enter a name for your inventory and press the return key.
-3. You are prompted to Enter resource-group>.
-Enter the resource group name, then, click Return.
+3. Enter the resource group where you want to create the inventory and press the return key.
-4. You are prompted to Enter location>.
-Enter your location such as **us-south**, **us-east**, **eu-de**, or **eu-gb**.
+4. Enter the location where you want to create the inventory, such as **us-south**, **us-east**, **eu-de**, or **eu-gb**.
+Then, press the return key.
-5. Click Return to view the output with the inventory details.
+5. Review the details of the inventory that was created.

 ### `ibmcloud schematics inventory update`
 {: #schematics-update-inv}

-Update or replace a inventory creates a copy of an inventory and relaunches an existing inventory by updating the information of an existing {{site.data.keyword.bplong_notm}} inventory.
+Update or replace an existing resource inventory.
 {: shortdesc}

 **Syntax**

 ```
-ibmcloud schematics inventory update  --id ID --name INVENTORY_NAME [--description DESCRIPTION] [--location GEOGRAPHY] [--resource-group RESOURCE_GROUP] [--inventories-ini INVENTORY_INI_FILE] [--resource-query RESOURCE_QUERY_ID] [--file FILE_NAME ] [[--output OUTPUT]] [--no-prompt]
+ibmcloud schematics inventory update  --id ID --name INVENTORY_NAME [--description DESCRIPTION] [--location GEOGRAPHY] [--resource-group RESOURCE_GROUP] [--inventories-ini INVENTORY_INI_FILE] [--resource-query RESOURCE_QUERY_ID] [--file FILE_NAME ] [--output OUTPUT] [--no-prompt]
 ```
 {: pre}